SuperOfficeDocs/superoffice-docs/docs/diary/howto/entity/accept-invitation-entity.md

 ---
 title: How to accept an invitation (data layer)
 uid: accept_invitation_entity
-description: How to accept an invitation using entities.
+description: How to accept an invitation using entities at the NetServer data layer.
 author: Bergfrid Skaara Dias
-so.date: 11.04.2021
+so.date: 03.04.2022
 keywords: diary, calendar, appointment, API, entity, InvitationProvider, ArchiveRows, AppointmentMatrix so.topic: howto
 # so.envir: